Cost-Benefit Analysis of Test Layers

 - name: Run Affected E2E

-This gating strategy ensures that expensive E2E execution only occurs when staging is stable, while PR feedback remains under 90 seconds.
+This gating strategy ensures that expensive E2E execution only occurs on main branch pushes, while PR feedback remains under 90 seconds.

 Debugging Workflows & Flakiness Mitigation